TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Experiment

 \subsubsection{RQ2}

-Given a list of 54 traffic rules that can be rendered to test scenarios in the simulator Carla, we run {\tool} to generate test scenarios on eight Carla maps.
-During the process, we saved the running outputs of {\tool}, including \textit{compile errors} (errors that are thrown by the program compiler such as the Python compiler to compile the test scenario script to the executable test scenario), \textit{runtime errors} (errors threw by the simulator to terminate the running test scenario), and \textit{test scenario recordings} if no error happened during the execution of the test scenario.
+Given the traffic rules that can be rendered to test scenarios in the simulator Carla, we run {\tool} to generate test scenarios.
+During the process, we saved the running outputs of {\tool}, including \textit{compile errors} (errors that are thrown by the program compiler such as the Python compiler to compile the test scenario script to the executable test scenario), \textit{runtime errors} (errors thrown by the simulator to terminate the running test scenario), and \textit{test scenario recordings} if no error happened during the execution of the test scenario.
 The log of compile errors and runtime errors was used to evaluate whether {\tool} can generate executable test scenarios based on traffic rules.
 The recorded test scenarios were evaluated to determine their accuracy in adhering to the described traffic rules.

-To evaluate the accuracy of the generated test scenarios, we conducted a human study.
-Given the substantial human resources required to evaluate all the generated test scenarios, we randomly sampled 18 out of 54 rules, resulting in 75 scenarios in total for human evaluation.
-The rules are listed in the supplementary material~\footnote{Supplementary material: \url{https://shorturl.at/gFPX3}}.
-We divided the $75$ test scenarios into five online surveys, randomly given to software engineering students across five practical testing classes at a public university.
-Participant numbers varied between $10$ to $35$ for each survey due to class sizes and willingness to participate.
+To evaluate the accuracy of the generated test scenarios, we conducted a human study, which has been validated that human evaluation results can align with safety metrics in a recent study~\cite{birchler2024does}.
+Informed consent was obtained from all participants involved in the study.
+Given our large set of 54 traffic rules and their implementation across multiple simulation maps, manually reviewing all generated scenarios would be prohibitively time-consuming and costly.
+Therefore, we randomly sampled 18 out of 54 rules, resulting in 75 scenarios in total for human evaluation, to ensure a manageable yet representative assessment.
+The selected rules are listed in the supplementary material~\footnote{Supplementary material: \url{https://shorturl.at/gFPX3}}.

+We conducted two human evaluation studies.
+First, we divided the $75$ test scenarios into five online surveys, randomly given to software engineering students across five practical testing classes at a public university.
+Participant numbers were 36, 15, 27, 16, and 10 across the five classes for each survey due to class sizes and willingness to participate.
+Participants in the survey only needed to check the consistency between traffic rules and scenario recording, such as whether a car stops at a stop sign in a scenario recording as described in the traffic rule.

+In addition, considering that students may not have sufficient driving experience, we published the five surveys on a researcher-orientated crowdsource platform Prolific~\cite{prolific} to hire workers to evaluate generated test scenarios.
+We set the requirement that each participant in the study should have a driving license and driving experience.
+Each survey on Prolifc is finished by 20 participants.